tlin-taolin/Mining-in-biomedical-literatures/plan.md

 1. obtain word2vec
 2. combine/merge the word2vec of the phenotype
 3. inspired by the intrinsic evaluation, try to get the relationship word2vec of each two phenotype word2vec.
 And output it to the dataset.
+    * calculate the distance of each two phenotype word2vec.
+    * for each phenotype, find its k-nearest neighbors / build the minimal-spanning-tree and then do the community detection.
+    * using the relationship described above to build a graph.
+    * reformat the correct relationship of phenotype to a graph.
+    * calculate the similarity of these two graph, and then to obtain a score.
 4. discover the pattern among the dataset produced by step 3. e.g., unsupervised clustering, find the most frequent relationship pattern.

 some basic idea: